rubrikinc/terraform-aws-rubrik-cloud-cluster/docs/quick-start.md

 > Error: creating EC2 Instance: OptInRequired: In order to use this AWS Marketplace product you need to accept terms and subscribe.
 To do so please visit https://aws.amazon.com/marketplace/pp?sku=<sku_number>

 If this occurs, open the specific link from the error, while logged into the AWS account where Cloud Cluster will be deployed.
 Follow the instructions for subscribing to the product.
+For AWS GovCloud the link points to the public marketplace.
+Instead of following the link, launch one instance of the major version of Rubrik from the AWS console.
+This will accept the terms and subscribe to the subscription.
+Remove the manually launched instance and then run the Terraform again.

 ### Variable name changes